Not known to transmit any human or animal pathogens.

 Follow instructions in Phytoplasma Sample Screening and Confirmation

-No phytoplasmas are associated with citrus in the continental United States as of June 2025.
-Citrus greening (CG), caused by "Ca. L asiaticus", is present in some areas of the United States, which are quarantined to prevent spread.
-CG can cause symptoms that could be confused with WBDL such as blotchy yellowing of leaves, fruit symptoms, shoot die-back, stunting, and overall decline of the tree, but does not cause witches' broom.
-In Puerto Rico, a phytoplasma within the pigeon pea group (16Sr IX) was associated with orange, tangerine, and lemon, causing symptoms similar to citrus greening, but not witches' broom.
+As of June 2025, there are no known phytoplasmas associated with citrus in the continental United States.
+The most significant bacterial threat to the domestic industry is Citrus Greening (CG, also known as Huanglongbing, HLB), which is caused by another phloem-limited bacteria 'Candidatus Liberibacter asiaticus'.
+This disease is currently present in several areas of the United States, which are under quarantine to prevent further spread.
+While citrus greening can cause blotchy yellowing of leaves and overall tree decline, symptoms that may be confused with the lighter foliage found in WBDL, it does not produce the "witches' broom" shoot proliferation.
+In Puerto Rico, a phytoplasma within the pigeon pea group (16SrIX) has been associated with orange, tangerine, and lemon.
+Although found causing symptoms similar to citrus greening, it does not cause witches' broom.

 If you are unable to find a reference, contact STCAPS@usda.gov.
 See the CAPS Pest Datasheet for all references.